Migrating to a New Computer¶

 Make a backup of the workspace folders containing your notes on your old computer.
-If you've forgotten where these live, it's simple enough to locate them by right-clicking a workspace in the Zettlr file manager and selecting
+If you've forgotten where these live, right-click a workspace in Zettlr's file manager and select

-Open directory from the context menu that pops up.
-This will display the corresponding folder in your computer's file browser.
+Reveal in Finder/Explorer/File Browser (wording differs depending on operating system) from the context menu that pops up.
+This will open the corresponding folder in your computer's file browser.
 If you need to locate/back up an individual note file — one that's not part of a workspace, for example — you can likewise right-click it in the Zettlr file manager and choose

 Migrate Your Application Settings to the New Machine¶

 On your new machine, install Zettlr and launch it.
 This will create the configuration directory into which you will be able to put the application-settings backups you made.
 Once the app has launched, quit it again.
 Avoid adding or opening any notes or workspaces in Zettlr until after you've copied over your old application settings — if you do, you'll have to add them all over again afterward (see the "Note of Reassurance" below).